 Preorder it here:

-Nick Kolakowski reached out to me and asked if I would review his new novella, Beach Bodies.
-I received this book as an ARC in exchange for an honest review.
+I received this as an ARC from NetGalley in exchange for an honest review.